How much of my donation reaches Indonesia?

 What happens after the Village is completed?

-Due to the different buildings, the Recycling Village will generate revenue and so will leave behind a self-sustaining and local-led system (for more info on the Village go to 3.4).
+Due to the different buildings, the Recycling Village will generate revenue and so will leave behind a self-sustaining and local-led system.
 Therefore, the Village, its associated jobs and the local cooperation partners can continue to be financed.

 When the first Recycling Village has been completed, a new village in a different region or country with similar challenges will be built.